India’s confirmed coronavirus tally reaches 6 million cases

 India’s confirmed coronavirus tally reaches 6 million casesNew

-NEW DELHI (AP) — India’s confirmed coronavirus tally has reached 6 million cases, keeping the country second to the United States in number of reported cases since the pandemic began.
-The Health Ministry on Monday reported 82,170 new coronavirus cases in the past 24 hours, driving the overall tally to 60,74,703.
-At least 1,039 deaths were also recorded in the same period, taking total fatalities up to 95,542 since the pandemic began.
-New infections are in India are currently being reported faster than anywhere else in the world.
-The world’s second-most populous country is expected to become the pandemic’s worst-hit country in coming weeks, surpassing the U.S., where more than 7 million infections have been reported.
+NEW DELHI (AP) — India’s confirmed coronavirus tally has reached 6 million, keeping the country second to the United States in number of reported cases.
+The Health Ministry reported 82,170 new coronavirus cases on Monday, driving the overall total above 6 million.
+More than one thousand deaths were recorded in the same period, taking total fatalities above 95,500.
+New infections in India are currently being reported faster than anywhere else in the world.
+It is expected to become the pandemic’s worst-hit country in coming weeks, surpassing the U.S., where more than 7 million infections have been reported.